What is a compendious TB Diagnostics Solution?

 - Whole genome sequencing of Mtb for diagnosis and drug resistance profiling

-- Worldwide, tuberculosis (TB) is one of the top 10 causes of death, and the leading cause from a single infectious agent (above HIV/AIDS)
+- Worldwide, tuberculosis (TB) is the 13th leading causes of death and second leading cause from single infectious agent after COVID-19.

 Why do you need the test?